oh-sociopath/JetBrains-reset/README.md

 there was jetbrains free trial code reset

-you can add with ',' jetbrains product names, and reset them free trial
+you can add with ',' jetbrains product names in code, and reset free trial for them